sqlitebrowser/sqlitebrowser/README.md

 ## MacOS X

-SQLite Database Browser works well on MacOS X.
+Database Browser for SQLite works well on MacOS X.

 * OSX 10.7 (Lion), 10.8 (Mountain Lion) and 10.9 (Mavericks) are tested and known to work